Important: Form 201 must be submitted electronically.

 Indicate if you gained the experience during the course of a program of study.

 List only competitive awards based on academic or research excellence and/or leadership or communication abilities.
 Include NSERC awards and declined awards.
 You may list up to 10 awards, starting with the most recent.

 PGS D applicants

 Specify a maximum of three proposed locations of tenure.
 You may take up your PGS D at any eligible Canadian university.
-You may also take it up at any eligible foreign university, provided you have received a previous degree in the natural sciences or engineering from a Canadian university.
+You may also take it up at any eligible foreign university, provided you have received a previous degree from a Canadian university.

 Note: Under Program of study, indicate the complete, exact title of the proposed program (for example, PhD in Psychology – Cognitive Psychology).
 Consult the Eligibility Criteria for Students and Fellows for information on eligibility of the proposed program.
 If you are registered, or intend to register, in a joint program that includes a professional degree (e.g., MD/PhD), your application will be ineligible.